International Research Symposium:

 - Date: December 5-6, 2011

-Together we aim at developing a forward-looking research agenda, and thereby to contribute to an informed, proactive discourse about the future of governance and leadership in the light of hybridization.
+The Symposiums seeks to address this complex set of interrelations from an interdisciplinary perspective in order to develop a forward-looking research agenda and thereby to contribute to an informed, proactive discourse about the future of governance and leadership in the wake of hybridization.

-In order to get to the project website, please click here.
+In order to get to the symposium website, please click here.